skydoves/sandwich/README.md

 ```

 #### suspendOnSuccess, suspendOnError, suspendOnException
-We can use suspension extensions for using suspend functions inside the lambda.<br>
+We can use suspension extensions for using suspend functions inside the scope.<br>
-In this case, we should use with [CoroutinesResponseCallAdapterFactory](https://github.com/skydoves/sandwich#apiresponse-with-coroutines).
+In this case, we can use with [CoroutinesResponseCallAdapterFactory](https://github.com/skydoves/sandwich#apiresponse-with-coroutines).
 ```kotlin
 flow {
   val response = disneyService.fetchDisneyPosterList()